What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Guideline vs Policy: What Is the Difference?

-Is this mandatory, enforceable, and tied to compliance or risk?
-If yes, you probably need a policy.
+The easiest way to separate the two is by answering one question: Is this mandatory, enforceable, and tied to compliance or risk?
+If yes, you need a policy.
 If no, a guideline may be the better tool.

 Key Differences